capitalone/rubicon-ml/README.md

 ## Workflow

-Use the Rubicon library to capture model inputs and outputs over time.
+Use `rubicon_ml` to capture model inputs and outputs over time.
 It can be easily integrated into existing Python models or pipelines and supports both concurrent logging (so multiple experiments can be logged in parallel) and asynchronous communication with S3 (so network reads and writes won’t block).